 TurboTax: The Best Tax Preparation Software

-- Comprehensive disbursement options
+- A wide array of disbursement options

-H&R Block: The Best Customer Support and Service
+H&R Block: The Best Customer Support and Service at an affordable price

 - Standout tools to help with more complex tax needs, including deductions